MinistryOrg/SensationsMusicPlayer/README.md

 # SensationsMusicPlayer
- A music player for everyday use
+ A music player for everyday use..